Bishops, Marriage and Celibacy

-Some teach that bishops should be celibate.
+Some teach that bishops should not marry but should be celibate.
 These base their belief on Paul’s statement in 1 Corinthians 7:7 that says, “For I wish that all men were even as I myself”, and on Jesus’ statement in Matthew 19:11-12 “There are eunuchs who have made themselves eunuchs for the kingdom of heaven’s sake.
 He who is able to accept it, let him accept it.”

 The truth is that for bishops, God gave specific requirements for those who desire to hold that position.
 In 1 Timothy 3 and Titus 1, we find the biblical requirements for bishops:

 “A bishop then must be blameless, the husband of one wife… one who rules his own house well, having his children in submission with all reverence (for if a man does not know how to rule his own house, how will he take care of the church of God?”
 (1 Timothy 3:1-6, emp. added).

 And Paul when teaching Titus, he instructed about the qualifications of a bishop: “A man [who] is blameless, the husband of one wife, having faithful children not accused of dissipation or insubordination” (Titus 1:6, emp. added).

 Although the Bible obligates no person to marry or to be a bishop, it requires that he who “desires” the office of a bishop that he must be a married man with children who are under God’s subjection.
 This means that the unmarried cannot be bishops.